 Norman is a curmudgeon with an estranged relationship with his daughter Chelsea.
 At Golden Pond, he and his wife nevertheless agree to care for Billy, the son of Chelsea's new boyfriend, and a most unexpected relationship blooms.

-It's Christmas 1183, and King Henry II is planning to announce his successor to the throne.
+It's Christmas 1183, and King Henry II (Peter O'Toole) is planning to announce his successor to the throne.
 The jockeying for the crown, though, is complex.
-Henry has three sons and wants his boy Prince John to take over.
-Henry's wife, Queen Eleanor, has other ideas.
-She believes their son Prince Richard should be king.
-As the family and various schemers gather for the holiday, each tries to make the indecisive king choose their option.Written by
+Henry has three sons and wants his boy Prince John (Nigel Terry) to take over.
+Henry's wife, Queen Eleanor (Katharine Hepburn), has other ideas.
+She believes their son Prince Richard (Sir Anthony Hopkins) should be King.
+As the family and various schemers gather for the holiday, each tries to make the indecisive King choose his or her option.Written by

 72 of 90 people found this review helpful.

 Was this review helpful to you?

 | Report this